JannieI/canvas-workstation-V3/src/app/roadmap.md

     - can annotate data and text comments called key takeaways or key insights
     - uses Northwind SQL db for demo
     - imports data and shows relationships from SQL DB
-    - can link from different sources ie Excel and SQL  DB
+    - can link from different sources ie Excel and SQL  DB.
+See (for node): https://www.npmjs.com/package/xlsx
     - can also do calculated fields
     - change headers
     - can change data type